s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

     mov    sp, #LOW_MEMORY
     bl    kernel_main
 ```
-Now let's review this file in details.
+Next let's review this file in details.
 ```
 .section ".text.boot"
 ```
-First of all, we define that everything defined in `boot.S` should go to `.text.boot` section.
-Previously we saw that this section is placed at the beginning of kernel image by the linker script.
+First of all, we specify that everything defined in `boot.S` should go to the `.text.boot` section.
+Previously we saw that this section is placed at the beginning of the kernel image by the linker script.
 So when the kernel is started execution begins at the `start` function.
 ```
 .globl _start
 _start: